Algebras, Symmetries, Spaces

 - BOUNDED DOMAIN

-It is our aim here to take advantage of the fact that is realized as a particular submanifold in the algebra
+It is our aim here to take advantage of the fact that

 and thus allows study by algebraic techniques.
 In